Updated: Mar 20

 Although it's possible to outsource certain elements to reduce your workload, buying and renting out a property isn’t strictly passive income.
 That’s not to say it isn’t a good investment, but, it is by no means completely hands-off.
 If you are tempted by the increased yield of an HMO (House in Multiple Occupancy) you can multiply the amount of checking required to ensure full occupancy of all your rooms, and add on all of the legal checks, paperwork and licensing requirements to your workload.

 However, there are other ways to make passive income from property, albeit indirectly; through loaning money to a property investment business as an angel investor.
-With this type of investment works a little bit like a corporate bond, where you loan a business money in return for consistent passive cash flow, in the form of healthy interest payments for the length of the term.
+This type of investment works a little bit like a corporate bond, where you loan a business money in return for consistent passive cash flow in the form of healthy interest payments for the length of the term.
 They then invest that money into property to grow their portfolio and return the loan to you within a pre-agreed timeframe.

 As with any investment you make, there are risks so be sure to do your own research and seek financial advice from a qualified source.
 Make sure you are confident in the people and the business you are investing in, how your money will be used, what the risks are, and what securities are offered.
 Although you would not own any assets, this route offers passive income in the truest sense, as your money would be working for you without the time and hassle spent in finding, buying, renting and maintaining a property of your own.